wordofwarning/wordofwarning.org/current/2016-divergency/index.md

 Date: Thursday 6 October 2016, 6-8.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE, no booking required, come + go as you please.
-Venue (Z-arts) Tel: 0161 232 6089
+*N.B.
+Some installations have a limited capacity and may operate on a first-come, first-served basis. * Venue (Z-arts) Tel: 0161 232 6089

 #### Venue + Booking Details for Tabletop Trio